YerkoDeZutterDAE/Randomized-Prim-s-Maze-Generator/README.md

 There are multiple different maze generation algorithems.
 That are sometime's used.

 ###  depth-first search:
+Like the Randomized Prim's algorithem.
+Depth-first search also takes a random wall.
+But unlike the Randomized Prim's algorithem.
+Depth-first search only takes a random wall from the neighboring walls of the most curently freed up space.
+When it cant make a new free space next to the most current freed up space.
+It will go to the most current one that can make new free spaces next to himself.

+This however does give the problem that there will be less/shorter branching paths.
+That leed to dead ends.

+But this algorithm can lead to a bit more variety in solutions.

 ###  Randomized Kruskal's algorithm:
+Like the Randomized Prim's algorithem.
+Randomized Kruskal's algorithm does not take a neighboring wall of the most curently viseted free space.
+But unlike the Randomized Prim's algorithem.
+Randomized Kruskal's algorithm does also not take a wall next to a already opend free space.

+It will take absolutely any wall still left in the grid that can be made into a freesapce.

 # Maze-Generator whit A*